-Aston Magna and Brandeis University are pleased to announce their sixth annual Historical Woodwind Workshop with Stephen Hammer, oboes, and Eric Hoeprich, clarinets; Andrew Schwartz, bassoons, and Todd Williams, horn.
+Aston Magna and Brandeis University are pleased to announce their sixth annual Classical Winds and Harmonie Ensemble Workshop with Stephen Hammer, oboes; Eric Hoeprich, clarinets; Andrew Schwartz, bassoons, and Todd Williams, horn.
 The workshop will be held June 28-July 3, 2015 at the Slosberg Music Center at Brandeis University, supplementing the Aston Magna festival concerts.
-Aston Magna Concert Dates are yet to be announced for 2015.

 Daily activities will include group master classes, private lessons, small ensemble coaching, auditing Aston Magna rehearsals, communal lunches at the Brandeis faculty club, and visits to important instrument collections in the Boston area.
 There will be a participants’ concert at week’s end.